 The importance of stormwater management in engineering

 Stormwater management is a critical part of engineering.
 By managing stormwater, we can reduce the risk of flooding and improve the quality of our water resources.
 But what exactly is stormwater management?
-Read on to find out!
+Read on to find out about absolute and gauge pressure!

 Stormwater management is a core part of engineering.
 The importance of it can’t be overstated; the consequences of not doing it right are sure to leave engineers in a state of shock!